ldrummond/capstone-2019/README.md

 ## Development

-This projet is built with [React](https://reactjs.org/) and bootstrapped with [Create React App](https://github.com/ianmcgregor/boid).
+This project is built with [React](https://reactjs.org/) and bootstrapped with [Create React App](https://github.com/ianmcgregor/boid).
 The project was ejected and modified from the Create React App defaults.

 #### Specific Coding Concepts

 - intelligent agents (in this case, [boids](https://www.red3d.com/cwr/boids/))
-- html canvas based rendering and animations.
+- html canvas based rendering and animations
 - redux for app state

 #### Libraries Used